Idukki

 How to run a UGC hashtag campaign that actually produces usable content

 A hashtag campaign looks like a content win: a spike of posts, a feed full of mentions.
-Then the brand tries to actually use the haul and finds most of it is off-brand, low-quality, or, the silent killer, not cleared for use.
-A campaign should not be measured by posts.
-It should be measured by pieces of content you can legally and usefully publish.
+Then the brand goes to actually use the haul and finds most of it is off-brand, low-quality, or (the silent killer) not cleared for use.
+A campaign should not be counted in posts.
+It should be counted in pieces of content you can legally and usefully publish.

 1. 1Set the brief: tell customers exactly what to show: the product in use, a specific scene, a before/after.
 Specific prompts produce usable content; "share your style" does not.